 Keep in mind that the updated models for latex spring mattresses today use a pocketed coil style so they feel much more comfortable than traditional innerspring mattresses.
 You can find a luxurious option that combines all the benefits you’re looking for with a latex mattress plus the added structure of springs.
 I’ll talk more about those options later.

 The attraction of spring mattresses is that you get the comfort layers that latex or foam can bring without sacrificing the bounciness of an innerspring mattress.
-The downside is that it’s usually a little more difficult to find natural or organic innerspring mattresses.
+The downside is that finding natural or organic innerspring mattresses is usually a little more difficult.
 The beds also tend to be heavy because of the variety of materials.
 This can make transportation/delivery difficult.

 While both latex and innerspring mattresses have their pros and cons, when it comes to the question of which one is better, there really isn’t a clear-cut answer.
 When choosing the right mattress type, take into consideration the following:

 It is reasonable to claim that in some cases you will get more support from an innerspring mattress while you’ll feel pressure relief on an all-latex mattress.
 The innerspring mattress is ideal in some cases when you need more support and latex will be better when you want pressure relief.
 However, the all-natural latex mattress is a more bouncy mattress with a smaller price tag.

 Most innerspring mattresses tend to work well for larger people as the coils will keep them from sinking too far into the mattress.
 If you’re lightweight, latex mattresses offer just enough support to keep your spine properly aligned.

 As natural latex mattresses tend to offer more body contouring and are not as firm as spring mattresses, they’re a great choice for side sleepers.
 However, if you’re a back or stomach sleeper a spring mattress may be a better choice for you as it usually offers firmer support.